Kinsey Brothers Photographs of the Lumber Industry and the Pacific Northwest, ca. 1890-1945

 About the Database

-The images were scanned from photographic prints grayscale using a Microtek Scanmaker 9600L and saved in .jpg format.
+The images were scanned in grayscale using a Microtek Scanmaker 9600L and saved in .jpg format.
 Some manipulation of the images was done to present the clearest possible digital image.
-The scanned images were then linked with descriptive data using the Contentdm software suite.
-The original collection resides in the UW Libraries Special Collections Division as the Clark Kinsey Photographs Collection.
-PH Coll 516.
+The scanned images were then linked with descriptive data using the CONTENTdm Software.
+The original collection resides in the UW Libraries Special Collections Division as the Darius Kinsey Collection PH Coll 126 and the Clark Kinsey Photographs Collection PH Coll 516.